 - Keep the doors locked and unlock only when necessary or directed to by Agent.

 - Speak only when spoken to; keep answers short and keep eyes on the road.

 - Let the Agent know where you are parked and update whenever you move the vehicle.

 - Drive a safe speed, typically 5 MPH under the speed limit or slightly slower than traffic.

 - Drivers should know the area, any specified routes, and attempt to avoid back alleys, choke points, areas with displeasing aesthetics, etc.

-- Be ready for immediate pickup at least 15 minutes post arrival and 15 minutes prior to any scheduled departure time.
+- Be ready for immediate pickup for at least 15 minutes post arrival and 15 minutes prior to any scheduled departure time, or as directed.

 - Maintain vehicle readiness and security whenever parked.